 The camp reserves the right to restrict one night weekend and peak period bookings.

-Includes : Accommodation, all meals, teas & snacks, two daily safari activities, local and premium beverages and return transfers from Hoedspruit Eastgate Airport on scheduled flights only.
+Includes: Accommodation, all meals, All local & select premium drinks, teas & snacks, two daily safari activities, bush walks and return transfers from Eastgate Airport on scheduled flights only.

 |Dates||Rates (PPS)||Rates (SINGLE)|